paulca55/hubspot-local-development/README.md

 You can then upload your files via the HubSpot CLI tool (i.e. `npx hs upload <src> <dest>`), see below for instructions.

 _**Important**: the `images` folder will not be uploaded because it has been added to the `.hsignore` file.
-Any folder or file you do not wish be uploaded should be specified in the `.hsignore` file._
+Any folder or file you do not wish be uploaded should be specified in the `.hsignore` file.
+However, if you wish to upload images to the Design Manager, for images you don't want to be available in HubSpot Files you can take `images` out of the `.hsignore` file.
+You can then reference to these files in your HUBL templates with `{{ get_asset_url('/images/image.png') }}`._

 #### Uploading all your production files